Sponsor a child with Compassion

 Answer

-In Revelation 3:14–21, the Lord is describing the “lukewarm” heart attitude of those in the Laodicean church, an attitude manifested by their deeds.
-The Laodiceans were neither cold nor hot in relation to God, just lukewarm.
+In their relationship to God, the Laodiceans were neither cold nor hot, just lukewarm.
 Hot water can cleanse and purify; cold water can refresh and enliven.
-But lukewarm water carries no similar value.
-The Laodiceans understood the Lord’s analogy because their city drinking water came over an aqueduct from a spring six miles to the south, and it arrived disgustingly lukewarm.
+But tepid water carries no corresponding value.
+The Laodiceans readily understood the Lord’s analogy because their drinking water came over an aqueduct from a spring six miles to the south; when it arrived at their city, the water was disgustingly lukewarm.
 Laodicean water was not hot like the nearby hot springs that people bathed in, nor was it refreshingly cold for drinking.
 It was lukewarm, good for nothing.
-In fact, it was nauseating, and that was the Lord’s response to the Laodiceans—they sickened Him, and He said, “I am about to spit you out of my mouth” (verse 16).
+In fact, it was nauseating, and that was the Lord’s response to the Laodiceans—they sickened Him, and He said in disgust, “I am about to spit you out of my mouth” (verse 16).

 The letter to the church at Laodicea is the harshest of the seven letters to the churches in Asia Minor.
-By His indictment of their “deeds” (Revelation 3:15), Jesus makes it clear that this is a dead church.
-The members of this church see themselves as “rich” and self-sufficient, but the Lord sees them as “wretched, pitiful, poor, blind and naked” (verse 17).
-Their lukewarm faith was hypocritical; their church was full of unconverted, pretend Christians.
+By His indictment of their “deeds” (Revelation 3:15), Jesus makes it clear that this church is dying, if not already dead.
+Outwardly, they seemed to be flourishing.
+The members of this church saw themselves as “rich” and self-sufficient, but the Lord saw them as “wretched, pitiful, poor, blind and naked” (verse 17).
+Their lukewarm, indifferent faith led to half-hearted service.

 Jesus frequently equates deeds with a person’s true spiritual state: “By their fruit you will recognize them,” and “Every good tree bears good fruit” (Matthew 7:16–17).
 Clearly, the lukewarm deeds of the Laodiceans were not in keeping with true salvation.
+Something needed to change.
 The deeds of the true believer will be “hot” or “cold”—that is, they will benefit the world in some way and reflect the spiritual passion of a life transformed.
 Lukewarm deeds, however—those done without joy, without love, and without the fire of the Spirit—do harm to the watching world.
 The lukewarm are those who claim to know God but live as though He doesn’t exist.
-They may go to church and practice a form of religion, but their inner state is one of self-righteous complacency.
-They claim to be Christians, but their hearts are unchanged, and their hypocrisy is sickening to God.
+They go to church and practice a form of religion, but their inner state is one of complacency.

 Return to: